The Home at 727 Berkshire

 The Freehold Real Estate ad below ran in the Pittsburgh Press on July 12, 1905.
 It highlighted the Romanesque architecture built around the spring and the pure, sparkling, ice cold water that flowed from the earth without pause.

 For a time, we knew about the advertisement but had no proof that the spring existed as described.
-Many of the Freehold ads told of locations and buildings that were fictitious.
+Many of the Freehold ads told of locations and buildings that were fictitious, adding to the mystery.
 Studies of old farm maps from before residential development showed that the large stream originated in this location, but that was all we knew.

 <Now and Then> <> <Brookline History>